xy6g13/xy6g13.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc researcher in Laboratoire d'Océanographie Physique et Spatiale (LOPS) at Ifremer, France.
+I am a postdoc researcher in Laboratoire d'Océanographie Physique et Spatiale (LOPS) at Ifremer, Brest, France.
 Before that, I obtained my PhD in the University of Southampton, UK.
 My research focuses on upper-ocean dynamics associated with a wide range of processes, from geostrophically balanced mesoscale eddies, submesoscale unstable instabilities to unbalanced inertia-gravity waves.
-I mainly use in situ observations collected from moorings, surface drifters and satellite altimeters, and simulations from realistic and idealized numerical models.
+I mainly use in situ observations collected from moorings, seagliders, surface driftering buoys and satellite altimeters, and simulation outputs from tide- and eddy-resolving numerical models.

 ![me](xyu.pdf)